 Students who wish to declare a gerontology major or minor should notify the Office of Records and Advising (A-203).

 The Interdisciplinary Gerontology Major/Degree Completion studies program is designed to prepare individuals with an understanding of the foundations of gerontology, thus positioning students in various disciplines for specialized career opportunities.
 The diversity and complexity of older adults and their needs and preferences will be explored from multiple perspectives.
 Foundational courses will include students from various disciplines and prepare students for careers that benefit from team work, mutual respect, and comprehensive knowledge of the older adult regardless of setting.
 Students will acquire knowledge of the impact of culture, ethnicity, financial capacity, gender, spirituality, health and level of wellness and quality of life of older adults.
-The Interdisciplinary Gerontology Major requirement is 30 SH including the Nursing and Health Science Track.
-Please note that the B.S. degree in Gerontology requires a total of 120 SH including general education and the major.
+The Interdisciplinary Gerontology Major requirement is 30 credit hours including the Nursing and Health Science Track.
+Please note that the B.S.
+Degree in Gerontology requires a total of 120 credit hours including general education and the major.

-Gerontology Major Foundational Core Required (15 SH)
+Gerontology Major Foundational Core Required (15 Credit Hours)

 - GERON 101/NURS 199: Introduction to Aging and Aging Wisely